GFA Responds as Bible College, Slums Swamped by Record Floods

 “Keep in mind some 5 million people live in makeshift huts with dirt floors in the lower parts of Bombay,” Brother K.P. said.
 “It is said that 500 people have already died, and the death toll continues to rise.
 But one political leader I talked to said that no one really knows how many hundreds and hundreds may have died from among the poorest of the poor in the slums.”

-GFA has 28 pastors working in and around the slum areas, and they are all reported safe.
+GFA supports 28 pastors working in and around the slum areas, and they are all reported safe.

 “But we have 12 churches in the slums and it looks like all of them were completely washed away,” Brother K.P. added.
 “Lots of the believers are in terrible suffering.”